-Example: Day hiker with a broken leg on Franconia Ridge.
+Example: A day hiker has a suspected broken leg.
 This person needs major medical help and can't hike out.
 What do you do?
 Administer initial first aid following the training you learned in your WFA course, and as soon as you understand the full situation, contact AMC staff so that they can put a rescue into motion.
 Keep yourself safe and do your best.
 Be sure to document everything on a Patient Care Form.
-If you're on Franconia ridge, you'll be contacting the Greenleaf hut croo via cell phone and/or radio.
+If you're on Franconia Ridge, you'll be contacting the Greenleaf hut croo via cell phone and/or radio.
 If you're on Mt.
 Washington, first contact the State Park and then contact Pinkham Notch Visitor Center via cell phone and/or radio.
 Be prepared to stay with the patient until rescue personnel with a higher level of training take over.
-Complete an Incident Report Form after you return to the hut/campsite/lodge.
+Complete an Incident Report Form after you return to your campsite/lodge/hut.
 Once the AMC on-call SAR coordinator is aware of the situation, you may be communicating directly with them instead of through hut/lodge/caretaker.